-However, while the color of your mucus can tell you a lot about the infection you’re fighting, it’s not an exact science.
-Different mucus colors can mean multiple different things, and you can’t distinguish a bacterial infection from a viral one based on the color of your mucus alone.
+Now, before you dial your doctor in a panic, let’s discuss what could be causing your mucus to look this way.
+Different mucus colors can mean multiple things, and you can’t distinguish a bacterial infection from a viral one based on the color of your mucus alone.

-So, the next time you catch yourself thinking, “Why is my mucus yellow?” don’t panic.
-Check out this brief guide to understanding the role of mucus and what you can do about discolored or bright yellow nasal discharge.
+Check out this brief guide to understanding the role of mucus and what you can do about discolored or bright yellow/green nasal discharge.

 What is mucus and why do we need it?

 Mucus is a liquid, slippery substance found lining certain tissues in the body.
-While it’s made up of several compounds, mucus’s name comes from its main component, a glycoprotein called mucin which is found in several of the body’s viscous solutions, including saliva and your gastric juices.
+While it’s made up of several compounds, mucus’s name comes from its main component, mucin, a glycoprotein that is found in several of the body’s viscous solutions including saliva and gastric juices.